 We accept that the scope and comprehensiveness of any local walking strategy developed under this action area would range greatly depending on each TA's situation.
-However, we do think that all TAs would benefit from having a strategy, not least to support funding applications to Land Transport NZ for pedestrian improvements.
+However, we do think that all TAs would benefit from having a strategy, including the ability to obtain funding for pedestrian improvements from Land Transport NZ.
 It is therefore recommended that this initiative be retained in the final plan.